In the simplest terms a “user journey” is the path that a visitor takes through your site.

 User Journey Monitoring bridges the gap between web analytics and usability testing, showing the real-time impact of errors and slowdowns on user behaviour and on the bottom line.

-The Dynamic user Journey monitor approach gives users necessary context to the results from analytics and user testing. where web analytics can tell you “what happened” and user testing can show you “how users react”, Dynamic user journey monitoring can provide insight onto “why this is happening”, “where this is happening” and "how often it happens".
+The Dynamic user Journey monitor approach gives users necessary context to the results from analytics and user testing.
+Where web analytics can tell you “what happened” and user testing can show you “how users react”, Dynamic user journey monitoring can provide insight into “why this is happening”, “where this is happening” and “how often it happens”.

 You may know from web analytics that you are getting a higher percentage of users than expected leaving partway through the checkout process.
 You may then go on to try and discover the reasons with usability testing and discover that your customers expect the form pages of the eCommerce checkout process to appear within 2 seconds of clicking submit.